35 Types of Neural Networks: What, When, and Why

-Artificial neural networks, often referred to as just neural networks, are a fundamental underlying piece of technology found in a vast range of artificial intelligence models.
+Artificial Neural Networks (ANNs) are a fundamental underlying piece of technology found in a vast range of artificial intelligence models.

 What is a Neural Network?